 Music Classroom: Enabling Highly Challenged Learners with iPad

-Adam Goldberg on Oct 06, 2012 in Music Education • 0 comments
+Adam Goldberg on Oct 06, 2012 in Music Theory & Education • 0 comments

 In many Special Needs classroom settings, there may be students that, regardless of age, find it very difficult to do very basic tasks that most of us take for granted.
 They may not be able to read, write, or do arithmetic.
 Some of them may not even be able to color with a crayon, or sit appropriately in their seat and focus, even if only for a very short lesson.
 In my many years of teaching, I must confess that I’ve always found it difficult to find viable music activities for these students to participate in.

 Like nothing else before it, the iPad has provided a means to involve even these students in music making activities that help develop motor skills, attention span, ability to focus and cognition.
 In developing these all important skills, students can also become a part of a group that is creating something together, thereby learning how to interact with their peers.

 Although there are many music apps that can help to bring out the abilities in these students, in this article I will focus mostly on one: Propellerheads’ simple but fun Figure.

 This very thorough article by Mike Watkinson describes how to use all of the features in Figure.
 I recommend reading Mike’s informative article, as this article will not focus on how to use Figure per se, but rather on how to implement Figure for use with a class of students similar to that described above, and how to allow for optimal accessibility by each of the students in the class.